 Don’t get me wrong – prudent cost savings are fine, there might be a chance to grow margins, and wanted synergies can be a great way to leapfrog development stages.
 But never do so just to finance the deal.
 Failure usually comes from forgetting about the importance of target groups and products, and from greed winning over brains.

 A few clear patterns emerge, both from the successful and unsuccessful cases.
-I’ve identified the following four success factors for successful brand post-merger integration:
+We’ve identified the following four success factors for successful brand post-merger integration:

 - Keep and safeguarding the identity and DNA of the purchased brand.
 Focus on brand image and target group as well as the development of both is essential.